 "Indeed not.
 You look around the house, Mr. Neville and I will check the bedroom and bathroom."

-On the way to the bedroom Mrs. Hargrove came to the bathroom.
+Mrs. Hargrove came to the bathroom first.
 It was cold, clean, and empty.
-She found her way to the bedroom and what she found gave her a great concern.
+She found her way to the bedroom and what she found gave her great concern.
 "Mr. Nevile?
-Mr Neville, come here please.
+Mr. Neville, come here, please.
 I found Mrs. Wronski.
 It's not good."

 Mrs. Hargrove took over.
 She shook Anna hard and leaned down to her ear.
 "Mrs. Wronski," she shouted.
 "Mrs. Wronski, wake up."

 "You could be a little softer, Mrs. Hargrove."

 "Nonsense."
 She shook Mrs. Wronski violently and yelled once more in her ear.